Women are wrong? How can this be?

 There is something in woman that lives deep inside her, unseen and unacknowledged.

-unidentified will control and limit her.
-Awareness begins as a spark and grows to a torrent.
-This is when she can choose freedom…
+Awareness of this wrongness begins as a spark and grows to a torrent.
+This is when she can choose freedom from it…

 A journey of discovery

 From sitting with this shame, sometimes for hours at a time (no easy task let me assure you!)